Elegantly Wasted: Reception

-Sarra Manning from Select (magazine) gave a negative one star review of the CD, saying it doesn't matter whether you buy the new album by INXS, Depeche Mode, James or Simple Minds, because chances are they'll all sound the same.
-She insisted that Elegantly Wasted is "Disposable Waste."
-Alex Tung writing for The Stanford Daily, student-run independent Newspaper, was pleased with the album, Inxs has returned to the dark, reflective style of "Welcome to Wherever You Are," while keeping some of the vibrant energy that carried "Kick" and earlier albums through the '80's.
-He commented that, "Elegantly Wasted" is a '90s experiment in different styles, that sees Inxs definitely starting to climb again."
+RPM (magazine) Awarded the album, Hot pick of their new cd releases, calling it eagerly-anticipated, noting a collage of strong R&B-influenced pop songs that will keep sales afloat through the summer.
+Favoring tracks like Show me (Cherry Baby), Searching, and Building Bridges."
+Sarra Manning from Select (magazine) gave a one star review of the CD, saying it doesn't matter whether you buy the new album by INXS, Depeche Mode, James or Simple Minds, because chances are they'll all sound the same.
+She insisted that Elegantly Wasted is Disposable Waste."
+Alex Tung writing for The Stanford Daily student- run independent Newspaper, was pleased with the album, Inxs has returned to the dark, reflective style of Welcome To Wherever You Are, while keeping some of the vibrant energy that carried Kick and earlier albums through the 80's.
+He commented that, Elegantly Wasted is a 90's experiment in different styles, that sees Inxs definitely starting to climb again ."

 The British Broadsheet newspaper, The Sunday Telegraph said that Inxs '10th album "suggests that they are by no means a spent force.
 It has that big, breezy sound redolent of so many rock bands of a certain age, from The Rolling Stones to U2.
-Strong, driving times; a touch of bluesy, bottle - neck guitar."
+Strong, driving tunes; a touch of bluesy, bottle - neck guitar."
+The Sydney Morning Herald was unhappy with the release, initiating, the problem for the band is that this new album is not going to bring in new fans, and the old ones will need more than this to entice them out of their leather lounges and into the stores."
 Dirk Lammers writing for his review of the album in, The Tampa Tribune mentioned the disc's faster-paced tunes are the most successful.
 "Show me (Cherry Baby)" kicks off with an intro sounding like something out of "Mission Impossible" or a James Bond flick, He finished his review with "Elegantly Wasted" is not spectacular, but INXS is at least trying some new things.
 Many work."
 Rick de Yampert writing for The Tennessean gave the album 3 out of 5 stars, hailing Elegantly Wasted' as a welcome return after a four year hiatus.
 Finding the band too wise and experienced to be content slumming through alt - rock land.
 That leaves one conclusion: Rock can use a band like this right now.